khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 # Storage

 Storage is a section that can be quite confusing as there a lot of mixed reports regarding PCIe/NVMe based devices, manyy of these reports are based off old information from back when PCIe/NVMe drives were not natively supported like block size mattering or require kexts/.efi drivers.
-Well High Sierra brought native support for these types of drives but certain ones still do not work and can cause iinstability if not removed/blocked out at an ACPI level.
+Well High Sierra brought native support for these types of drives but certain ones still do not work and can cause instability if not removed/blocked out at an ACPI level.
 These drives include the following:

+**SSDs that aren't supported AT ALL**

 * Samsung PM981 (Commonly found in OEM systems like laptops)
+* Any eMMC based SSD(Commonly found in netbooks)

+**SSDs to avoid**

 * Samsung 970 Evo Plus (While not natively supported OOB, a [firmware update from Samsung](https://www.samsung.com/semiconductor/minisite/ssd/download/tools/) will allow these drives to operate in macOS without issue)
-* Any eMMC based SSD(Commonly found in netbooks)

 # RAM